Tinea Cruris (Jock Itch)

 Key Points

-• Suspect tinea cruris when pruritic, ringed lesions extend from the crural fold over the adjacent upper inner thigh, particularly in obese patients or men.
+• Suspect tinea cruris when pruritic, ringed lesions extend from the crural fold to the adjacent upper inner thigh, particularly in patients with obesity or in men.

 Drugs Mentioned In This Article